Part 4 – Palladio Inside Out

 Palladio belongs to a second generation of humanist architects who challenged Bramante’s idea of a classical model for a contemporary organism.
 Moving from a natural model to a mathematical model Palladio’s work is instructive for today when such a change in the precedent model may again necessary.
 It seems Palladio is always relevant.

-Peter Eisenman Biography:
+Speaker: Peter Eisenman

 Peter Eisenman is an internationally recognized architect and educator whose award-winning large-scale housing and urban design projects, innovative facilities for educational institutions, and series of inventive private houses attest to a career of excellence in design.